OICR/softeng-blog/_posts/francois_gerthoffert/2017-08-21-Infrastructure-procurement-in-large-scale-genomic-projects.md

 RFPs are usually used to obtain detailed pricing and conditions from vendors on complex projects.
 Exact specifications of the components are potentially unknown (or partially known) by the buyer who relies on the Vendor's expertise to identify the most relevant solution.

-> I would like to build an OpenStack Compute and Storage cluster capable of storing 6 PB or data and running 1000 Virtual Machines in parallel.
+> I would like to build an OpenStack Compute and Storage cluster capable of storing 6 PB of data and running 1000 Virtual Machines in parallel.
 The infrastructure should be interconnected with high-performance networking providing at least 10 Gbps connectivity to the servers and 100 Gbps inter-rack connectivity.
 Storage should rely on 6 to 8 TB SAS drives.
 Compute servers should be composed of Intel CPUs with 10-14 cores and contain at least 256GB or RAM per server.

 ## RFQ: Request For Quotation